araobp/can-bus/EXPANSION_BOARDS.md

 ## Doppler sensor

 Note: I will not make a PCB for this sensor, because the size is too big.
+I will connect the circuit to the CAN node via UART instead.

 ### Circuit